Students of Chu Van An High School, Hanoi , during the 2024 high school graduation exam – Photo: NAM TRAN

 At a recent seminar evaluating the 5-year implementation of the 2018 General Education Program, an expert shared the results of a survey on registration for graduation exams in 2025.
 Accordingly, the pair of subjects history and geography had the highest selection rate, while the subjects of biology, information technology, and technology were very few.

-In 2023 and 2024, according to statistics from the Ministry of Education and Training, the number of candidates registering for the social science exam (with subjects such as history, geography, and civics) is higher than that of the natural science exam (physics, chemistry, and biology).
-In 2024 alone, out of 1.07 million students registering for the high school graduation exam, 670,000 candidates registered for the social science exam (63%).
+In 2023 and 2024, according to statistics from the Ministry of Education and Training, the number of candidates registering for the social science exam (with subjects of history, geography, and civics) is higher than that of the natural science exam (physics, chemistry, and biology).
+In 2024 alone, out of 1.07 million students registering for the high school graduation exam, up to 670,000 candidates registered for the social science exam (63%).

 According to the 2025 graduation exam plan, candidates will take four subjects, including two compulsory subjects (math, literature) and two optional subjects from the remaining subjects.
 However, there is a condition that candidates can only choose the subjects to take the exam from the subjects they have chosen to study in high school.